mgreter/webmerge/README.md

 To Do
 =====
-- Integrate a SASS/LESS processor
 - Implement @license header handling
+- Finalize API for spritesets generator
 - Maybe add support for ImageMagick too
-- Finalize API for spritesets generator
-- Improve path handling for js dev targets
 - Make writes/reads on same atomic file transparent
-- Do not hard depend on perl minifier backup modules

 Installing on Windows
 =====================